 - Firms that simply outsource engineers

 Also, we have decided to only look at software houses that work internationally and are Polish.
-By our subjective standards a company qualifies as being Polish if it has at least 25% Polish capital and at least 50% of the workforce are situated in Poland.Check out also: Kraków IT Market Report 2018
+By our subjective standards a company qualifies as being Polish if it has at least 25% Polish capital and at least 50% of the workforce are situated in Poland.Check out also: Krakow IT Market Report 2021

 At first glance

-There are at least 70 software houses in Kraków that meet our criteria.
-At least 30% of them are small firms that employ up to 10 people.
-Another 30% of them are those that have a range between 10 and 30 employees.
-These small ones often started as an initiative of a couple of friends who found a client for their services.
-Some of the largest ones grew as staff augmentation providers for big players in the Kraków market like Sabre or ABB.
+There are at least 100 software houses in Krakow that meet our criteria.
+More than half of them (62%) have a range of between 10 and 49 employees.
+At least 8% of them are small firms that employ up to 10 people.
+These small firms often started as an initiative by a couple of friends who found a client for their services.
+Some of the largest ones grew as staff augmentation providers for the big players in the Krakow market, such as Sabre or ABB.

 The majority of small software houses specialize in Web and Mobile apps.
 They build websites, web applications and mobile applications to clients’ specific requirements.
 Only a handful of software houses specialize in some specific technologies, like Virtus Labs (Scala) or domains and industries like Ailleron (telco, fintech, hospitality).